-Joint Program students have three identities as students and therefore have three sets of learning outcomes – as Touro University students, as Public Health students, and as Physician Assistant students.
+Joint Program students have three identities as students and therefore have three sets of learning outcomes – as Touro University students, as Public Health students, and as PA students.

 In conjunction with its sister campus Touro University Nevada, Touro University California has developed four Institutional Student Learning Outcomes, which can be found here.

 The Public Health Program has a set of competencies that are based on those approved by the Association of Schools and Programs of Public Health (ASPPH) in 2006, and that it expects all students to demonstrate.
 Details can be found on their “MPH Competencies” page.

-The Physician Assistant Program has developed a set of six student learning outcomes it expects of all its students.
+The PA Program has developed a set of six student learning outcomes it expects of all its students.
 These outcomes are based on the Competencies for the Physician Assistant Profession, jointly developed by the National Commission on Certification of Physician Assistants (NCCPA), the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), the American Academy of Physician Assistants (AAPA), and the Physician Assistant Education Association (PAEA).

 - Demonstrate appropriate levels of medical knowledge;